cdubz/legal-copy-histories/histories/MailChimp/Privacy Policy.md

 ###### J. Questions & Concerns

-If you have any questions or comments, or if you have a concern about the way in which we have handled any privacy matter, please use our [contact form](/contact/ "Mailchimp Contact form") to send us a message.
+If you have any questions or comments, or if you have a concern about the way in which we have handled any privacy matter, please send an email to privacy@mailchimp.com.
 You may also contact us by postal mail or email at:

 **For EEA, Swiss and UK Residents:**